YADengUU/trio-analysis/README.md

 - `ClinVar` contains resources from the database of clinically relevant variants to provide information on pathogenicity (e.g., “Pathogenic,” “Likely benign”) and associated diseases. `dbSNP` contains resources primarily used to annotate variants with their corresponding rsIDs and allele frequency information, but for this project, using ClinVar only is okay.
 ```
 du -sh /crex/proj/uppmax2024-2-1/rare_variants/ClinVar/*

 162M	/crex/proj/uppmax2024-2-1/rare_variants/ClinVar/clinvar_20250831.vcf.gz
 552K	/crex/proj/uppmax2024-2-1/rare_variants/ClinVar/clinvar_20250831.vcf.gz.tbi
 ```
 - `reference` contains the human genome assenbly (GRCh38) for read alignment and variant calling, to ensure all analyses are performed against a standardized coordinate system.

  And as you see, the data are huuuuuge, so we should pay extra attention on efficiently using the disk space, avoiding redundant analyses or intermediate results.
-Also, we must be efficient in running the analyses, to save time and money (yes, using the HPC costs money).
-Guidance on how to accelerate your analyses will be provided as the progress goes on.
+Also, we must be efficient in running the analyses, to save time and money (yes, using the HPC costs tons of money).
+Guidance on how to accelerate your analyses as well as the approximate runtime will be provided as the progress goes on.

 #### Make your own workspace
 **One important thing is: do not edit or remove the data provided.** Your personal storage by default cannot accommodate most intermediate data generated during the analyses, so you would be working inside the project folder, where UPPMAX has provided us more storage.